Check out these iterations of Eventbrite checkout 🛒

 Review and pay step in checkout.

-These content updates were designed to elevate the user experience from event publish to checkout.
+Our mission was clear: increase event publish conversion rates and tier upgrades.
+The content updates I made were designed to elevate the user experience from event publish to checkout.

 “NEW💸” pill highlight for event balance benefit